alexpate/www/_posts/2015-02-10-tools-that-use-daily.md

 ***

-*With new tools and techniques coming out daily my workflow is always changing, so this is in no way a definitive list.*
+*With new tools and techniques coming out daily, my workflow is always changing, so this is in no way a definitive list.*